-Shopping you bag?
+Shopping your bag?
 East Cobb delivers.
-Merchant’s Walk and The Avenue East Cobb allow parents to shop and dine at nationally-recognized restaurants.
+Merchant’s Walk and The Avenue East Cobb allow parents to shop and dine at nationally recognized restaurants.
 Paper Mill Village includes a variety of shops and businesses such as a neighborhood grill, pilates training, a gourmet market, cooking lessons, a specialty bakery, a day spa, and fashion.

 East Cobb is home to a vibrant foodie culture.
-Great restaurants in the area include sister restaurants Drift Fish House & Oyster Bar, Seed Kitchen & Bar, and Stem Wine Bar.
-Stem seats 40 guests, including 25 in a U-shaped bar, is serving 40 different boutique wines by the glass, along with a small plates menu.
+Great restaurants in the area include sister restaurants Seed Kitchen & Bar, and Stem Wine Bar.
+Stem seats 40 guests, including 25 in a U-shaped bar, serving 40 different boutique wines by the glass, along with a small plate menu.
 Dishes include charcuterie, artisan cheeses, and casual fare paired with recommended wines.
 And don’t miss Moxie Burger – artisan burgers that include The Heater, Bleu Ribbon, and The Gobbler – yum!